wenjian80/stackedit/readme.md.md

 **[Run on master node ONLY]**

 1. **This script run on on master node ONLY.**
-2. The script pull the necessary
+2. The script pull the necessary repo to install weblogic operator and scripts.
+3. it also create the necessary k8 namespace to be used, such as soans, opns.
+4. soans is the namespace to install soa, opns is the namespace to install operator.
+5. You will have to specify -n command to get specific resource such as

+kubect
 ## Step 10: 10_Rcu.sh
 **[Run on master node ONLY]**